skgigliotti/streamlit_tutorial/README.md

 This tutorial assumes that you have some familiarity with the terminal / command line.
 It also assumes that you have git installed on your local machine.

-Prior experience with git, Python, and uv is helpful but not necessary.
+Prior experience with git and Python is helpful but not necessary.

 You do not need to have Python installed prior to starting this tutorial.